 It turns out that for a zero-score loan, the terms can be horrible.
 For one, we could not qualify for a 15 year loan (see: 28% rule, and not being able to sell our previous home and use that equity).
 We could only qualify for a 30.
 Thankfully we were able to get a “conventional” loan with just 10% down, and did not have to deal with some of the restrictions associated with FHA (such as not being able to recast).

 The interest rate also was horrible.
 I was seeing 30 year mortgages with 2.6% for people with good credit, and 2.8% or so for people with a 660 score.
 The rate we got was 3.5.
-I was not too worried about that rate since 1) I knew I would be rolling our equity into the loan and 2) we were projecting paying this loan off within a year after applying equity.
+I was not too worried about that rate since 1) I knew I would be rolling our equity into the loan and 2) we were not intending to keep this loan around for 30 years.

 The friend of mine who was also looking at Churchill but was denied?
 He was quoted 4.375%.